-NU450.1 Nursing Summer Preceptorship/NU450.2 Nursing Synthesis This eight week clinical experience consists of a preceptorship individually developed by the student and faculty.
-Application of critical thinking, clinical reasoning, therapeutic communication, ethical decision making, and professionalism is facilitated through clinical practice, reflective journaling, weekly online discussion forums, and a summative project involving OSEN.
+NU450.1 Nursing Summer Preceptorship/

-weekly online discussion forums, and a summative project involving QSEN and Nurse of the Future Competencies.
+This eight week clinical experience consists of a preceptorship individually developed by the student and faculty.
+Application of critical thinking, clinical reasoning, therapeutic communication, ethical decision making, and professionalism is facilitated through clinical practice, reflective journaling, weekly online discussion forums, and a summative project involving QSEN and Nurse of the Future Competencies.
 This clinical course is completed in the summer of junior year prior to entering senior year.